 When my wife asked me to make this list, this was the first book that came to my mind.
 I have loved this book from the first time I read it.
 It has become a classic,must read science fiction novel, and with good reason.
 This is the story of child genius Ender Wiggin and his adventures at battle school and then command school as he trains to possibly become the savior of the human race against the Fromics.
 I have read it multiple times, and I enjoy each time I do.

 The Lord of the Rings by J.R.R.
 Tolkien

 This was the second book that came to my mind as I thought about this list.
 This is also the first rule breaking I have in this list.
 Yes, it is technically three books, but the story really reads like one.
 Plus, you can buy them now as one volume.
-To me, this is the standard by which all fantasy books now are measured.
+To me, this is the standard by which all fantasy books now are measured, be they YA fantasy stories like https://bandofshadowsbook.com/ or something more geared towards adult readers.
 Tolkien’s world building skills are second to none.
 He established the templates for dwarves and elves that almost everyone uses in high fantasy today.
 The pacing in this book is much slower than what we are used to in modern story telling, but it is still one of the most amazing stories ever told.